chrisc13/SoccerTracker/README.md

 # SoccerTracker
-IOS application that that logs season
+IOS application that that logs season.
-Only download the SoccerTraccer.zip and open workspace file to run
+---Only download the SoccerTraccer.zip and open workspace file to run